- slide 1 of 4

 Begin by placing the children in several small groups.
 Teachers should supply each group of children with one of the pre-cut patterns, white construction paper and crayons.
 Have the children place the white construction paper over the pre-cut patterns.
 Next, rub over the white construction paper with the side of a crayon.
 Rotate all of the pre-cut patterns among the groups of children.

-Being creative with toddler Easter crafts with recycled materials will present us with a greener tomorrow.
+Being creative with recycled materials will get little learners accustomed to earth stewardshp, so we can all have a greener tomorrow.
 Remember to save recycled materials to use in future crafts.
 Have a fantastic Easter.